monarch-initiative/mondo/docs/editors-guide/mass-obsoletion.md

 1. review terms that will become orphaned when the terms are mass obsoleted
 2. assign a new parent to each term
 3. See [video here]() for more detail_dystonias
+4. Share the spreadsheet with another curator for review, if needed
+5. Nicole, Trish or Sabrina should proceed with Mass obsoletion pipeline

 ### Mass obsoletion pipeline